svartbergtroll/usbturret/README.md

 Just like any other Unix program will you say ?
 But...
 NO!
 Because this one is _well designed_ and will catch the SIGINT signal you send it and cleanup everything properly after catching it.
-So don't be affraid of the aweful memory leaks, we handle that.
+So don't be afraid of the aweful memory leaks, we handle that.

 Have fun !